HershKirsh/Slide-presentation-easy-template/README.md

 This repository is a fully responsive slide presentation web page;

+You can see a sample of this template here: https://slide-template.yitzchokkirsh.com/#slide2

 ~~ HOW TO USE ~~

 1. Save your PowerPoint presentation as JPGs. (make sure to leave the default names of the JPGs i.e. Slide1.JPG, Slide2.JPG etc.)